-Professional Fees consist of consulting, accounting, and other professional services from third party providers.
+Professional Fees consist of consulting, accounting, and other professional fees that are charged for services provided by third-party vendors.

-Professional Fees - Legal
+Professional fees - legal

-Professional Fees - Legal consist of payments for the expenses of the Law Firm covered by the Legal Services Agreement and other legal professional services from third party providers including payments to co-counsel.
+Professional fees - legal consist of payments for the expenses of the Law Firm covered by a certain Legal Services Agreement and other legal professional services from third-party providers, including payments to co-counsel.